e2nIEE/pandapower-homepage/_pages/about.md

 **Tabular Data Structure**<br>

+pandapower is based on a tabular data structure, where every element type is represented by a table that holds all parameters for a specific element and a result table which contains the element specific results of the different analysis methods.
+The tabular data structure is based on the Python library pandas.
+It allows storing variables of any data type, so that electrical parameters can be stored together with status variables and meta-data, such as names or descriptions.
+The tables can be easily expanded and customized by adding new columns without influencing the pandapower functionality.
+All inherent pandas methods can be used to efficiently read, write and analyze the network and results data.

 **Standard Type Libraries**<br>
 pandapower includes a standard type library that allows the creation of lines and transformers using predefined basic standard type parameters.
 The user can either define individual standard types or use the predefined pandapower basic standard types for convenient definition of networks.